 The downside of the P2000 SAS SAN (if you want to call it one) is that you can only connect 8 hosts to it (4 if you want redundancy).
 Sure you could use a SAS switch to expand that number, but then you are looking at 3k per switch and then another 450$ list for the shelf that holds them.
-So total of about $7000 dollars, but that is right in line with a pair of Cisco 3750 switches I suppose.
+So the total of about $7000 dollars, but that is right in line with a pair of Cisco 3750 switches I suppose.

 This SAN will also (most likely) NOT integrate with your current fabric… most places that have a current aging SAN are either iSCSI or Fiber Channel, so with this SAS model you will be starting from the ground up…. which may not be a bad thing depending on where you’re at today.

 The only other downside that I see from the P2000 is that its competition now offers is a unified solution.
-The VNXe is able to serve CIFS and NFS without any other front end device.
+The VNXe is able to serve CIFS and NFS without any other front-end device.
 I don’t know the roadmap but my guess is that this may be remediated when/if the P2000 line moves to the Store 360 OS.
-Personally I don’t have much use for a SAN that can do CIFS shares, but I do see benefits to adding NFS to a box like this.
+Personally, I don’t have much use for a SAN that can do CIFS shares, but I do see benefits to adding NFS to a box like this.

 The Bottom Line

-In my opinion the SAS P2000 is the best way to go if you are going to purchase VMware Essentials or Essentials Plus, and don’t foresee yourself upgrading past 3 hosts in the next 3-4 years.
+In my opinion, the SAS P2000 is the best way to go if you are going to purchase VMware Essentials or Essentials Plus, and don’t foresee yourself upgrading past 3 hosts in the next 3-4 years.
 Why?
 Well if you read my SMB Clusters version 2.0 post it will explain my reasoning, but to put it simply we don’t want to put cash into SAS switches, and we still want to use a direct from SAN type backup method… so that fills up the 4 port controllers.
-It’s also a very easy SAN to work with, and gives great value/dollar spent even though it is just block level storage.
+It’s also a very easy SAN to work with and gives great value/dollar spent even though it is just block level storage.
 This model, like the rest of the P2000’s, keep things simple… they provide block level storage to a server… that is all.